YoannaPo/Weather-Journal/README.md

   npm install cors
   npm install express
 ```
-or this use this one line command to install multiple npm packages
+or use this one line command to install multiple npm packages
 ```bash
   npm install body-parser cors express
 ```